laravel-zero/laravel-zero/readme.md

 ```sh
 php your-app-name app:rename newName
 ```

-Laravel Zero provides a default command placed in the `app/DefaultCommand.php` file.

 You may review the documentation of the Artisan Console component [on Laravel's Official Website](https://laravel.com/docs/5.4/artisan).